curlsloth/NYU-HPC-4-newbies/README.md

 ## 7. Miscellaneous topics ##

-There are too many things that HPC can do.
-Here I only cover the ones that I have done before.
+HPC systems offer a wide range of capabilities.
+Here, I'll cover the ones I've worked with before.

 ### How to "install" other programs or libraries?  ###

-HPC uses module system load most software into a user’s environment.
-It is very common if you are going to process audio and/or video files.
+HPC systems typically use a module system to load most software into a user’s environment.
+This approach is particularly useful for tasks involving audio and/or video file processing.

 You can use `module avail` to check the available modules on an HPC.
-There are hundreds on Greene.
+On Greene, for example, there are hundreds of modules available.

 ```
 module avail